jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     # AssertionError
     # TypeError

-  - Looking at the error I see that the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor expects one argument but four are given in the test, so I am not following the signature for creating lists
+  - Looking at the error I see that the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor expects one argument but four are given in the test, so I am not following the signature for making lists
-  - a `constructor <https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)>`_ is a :ref:`function<functions>` that is used to create an instance of a :doc:`class </classes/classes>`
+  - a `constructor <https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)>`_ is a :ref:`function<functions>` that is used to make an instance of a :doc:`class </classes/classes>`
   - I read `python's documentation for lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ and see that the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor takes an `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_ as input
   - An `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_ is an object I can go over its items one by one in a loop - `tuples <https://docs.python.org/3/library/stdtypes.html?highlight=tuple#tuple>`_, `lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_, `sets <https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset>`_ and :doc:`dictionaries </data_structures/dictionaries>` are iterable